Lissadell House: Architecture

 Described as "austere in the extreme", Lissadell house is a Greek Revival style detached nine-bay, two-storey over basement mansion, the last one in this style to be built in Ireland.
 It is constructed of Ballysadare limestone with finely jointed ashlar walling.
 An entrance front is on the north with a three-bay pedimented central projection, originally open to east and west to form porte-cochere.

 Before its sale in 2003, Lissadell was the only house in Ireland to retain its original Williams & Gibton furniture, which was made especially for the house and designed to harmonise with Goodwin's architectural vision.

 Lissadell's was the first country house in Ireland to have an independent gas supply piped into the property.

 Location

-The house is on the south shore of Maugherow Peninsula in northern County Sligo over looking Drumcliff Bay.
+The house is on the south shore of Maugherow Peninsula in northern County Sligo overlooking Drumcliff Bay.
 It is in the townland of Lissadill, in the Barony of Carbury (formerly the túath of Cairbre Drom Cliabh).
 The house takes its name from the Irish placename, Lios an Doill Uí Dálaigh or O'Dalys Court of the Blind, possibly referring to the Ó Dálaigh school of poetry that existed here in the 13th century.